trickerer01/Ruxx/README.md

 - Downloading favorites isn't particulary fast, Ruxx will need to fetch info for every item in the list in order to enable filtering

 #### Pools
-Downloading post pool using native tags search functionality is not possible and only RX, EN, XB and BB implement pool functionality
+Downloading post pool using native tags search functionality is not possible and only RX, EN, XB and BB implement pool functionality.
 To download a pool use special `pool` tag:
 - Syntax: `pool:X`. `X` = `<pool ID>`.
 Pool ID you can get from pool page, it's a part of its web address
 - EN module also supports pool name syntax: `pool:Y`. `Y` = `<pool name>`.
 Pool name must be in lower case and with all spaces replaced with underscores, ex. `'Long Night' -> 'pool:long_night'`